JellyChen7/jellychen.github.io/_pages/about.md

 My research aims to enhance scientific simulation, design, and discovery through machine learning (AI + Science).
 I am particularly interested in:

 - AI for Scientific Simulation, Design, and Discovery
-- AI for Geothermal and Hydrocarbon Energy Systems for a sustainable future
+- AI for Geothermal and Hydrocarbon Energy Systems for a Sustainable Future
 - Generative AI for Controlled Environment Agriculture and the Energy-Food-Water Nexus
 - Resilience and Sustainability of Subsurface Energy Systems